core-interaction/core-interaction.github.io/topic/css/index.md

 p { color: red; }
 ```
-{: .left }
+{: .half }

 I generally “single-line” rules when there is only one property declared, as I find it easier to read.

 *Capitalization <em>does</em> matter when using IDs or classes as selectors, which have to match the HTML to target correctly.
 Like with HTML, it’s easiest just to be consistent and stick to lowercase.*